sillsdev/tokay/README.md

 ## On Windows

 For the first time run build.bat.
-This will download the required xulrunner (18.0.2), extract it to the correct directory (lib\xulrunner) and compile the project.
+This will download the required Xulrunner (18.0.2), extract it to the correct directory (lib\xulrunner) and compile the project.

-Afterwards you can use `TokaySharp.sln` to build in Visual Studio 2010.
+Afterwards you can use `Tokay.sln` to build in Visual Studio 2010.

 ## On Linux

 Simply run `build.sh`.
 This will download the required Firefox (18.0.2), extract it to the correct directory (lib/xulrunner), compile the project and copy the dependencies to output/debug.

-After Firefox got downloaded you can also build in MonoDevelop by opening `TokaySharp.sln` and compiling the solution in MD.
+After Firefox is downloaded, you can also build in MonoDevelop by opening `Tokay.sln` and compiling the solution.

 # Running the sample

-The sample app can be found `output/debug`.
+The sample app can be found in `output/debug`.
 On Linux it can be run with the `testapp` script.